-Bewitched lasted eight seasons and sparked a trend for supernatural sitcoms in the 1960s.
-Produced and directed by William Asher, the director of various beach party movies (and husband of the show’s star, Elizabeth Montgomery) it was the story of a pretty young white witch who decided she’d rather be an average housewife in Connecticut suburbia.
+The ABC comedy Bewitched lasted eight seasons and sparked a trend for supernatural sitcoms in the 1960s.
+Produced and directed by William Asher – the director of various beach party movies and husband of the show’s star, Elizabeth Montgomery – it was the story of a pretty young witch who decided she’d rather be an average housewife in Connecticut suburbia.

-Samantha Stephens (Montgomery) tried her hardest to keep her powers under wraps, but frequent appearances by her mother, Endora (Agnes Moorehead) and other relatives meant she was always trying to get out of some mess.
+Samantha Stephens (Montgomery) tried her hardest to keep her powers under wraps, but frequent appearances by her mother, Endora (Agnes Moorehead) – who disapproved of Darrin and called him, variously, Donald, Darwin, Durwood or something equally wrong – and other relatives meant she was always trying to get out of some mess.

 Each episode ran basically the same premise: Sam – or one of her relatives – would get Darrin (or another mortal) into trouble and then have 30 minutes to restore normality and sanity.